fmerg/pymerkle/dev/rst-files/inclusion.rst

 Tree comparison
 ===============

-Instead of performing inclusion-test on a provided pair of subhash, one can directly verify whether a Merkle-tree represents a valid previous state of another by using the `<=` operator.
-In particular, given Merkle-trees ``tree_1`` and ``tree_2``, the statement
+Instead of performing inclusion-test upon a provided subhash, one can directly verify whether a Merkle-tree represents a valid previous state of another by means of the `<=` operator.
+Given two Merkle-trees, the statement

 .. code-block:: python